pendulum-chain/vortex/signer-service/README.md

 For debelopment `FUNDING_SECRET='{FUNDING_ACCOUNT_SECRET_KEY}' yarn dev`

+Or alternatively, specify the funding secret in the .env file.

 ### Available environment variables

 - `NODE_ENV` - The environment the application is running in, default is `production`